tsammereyer/SWE4_3hue/README.md

 "ant clean" deletes all build artefacts

 ## Algorithm duration
-The duration is calculatet with System.nanoTime();
+The duration is calculated with System.nanoTime();
-values in milliseconds
+values are in milliseconds